 Best of all is a scallop shell worthy of Botticelli.
 A sliced, XL Isle of Mull scallop rests against a cushion of celeriac lapped by a puddle of vin jaune.
 Garnished with cubes of caramelised shiitake and a scattering of shisho leaves that match the purple lustre of the shell, it is an assembly almost too pretty to eat but that tastes every bit as beautiful as it looks.

-Boxer and his business partner (and fellow chef) Andrew Clarke own an organic farm in West Sussex, so it’s no surprise that vegetable dishes are just as worthy of attention.
+Vegetable dishes are just as worthy of attention.
 We loved the clean flavours of mammole artichoke and trombetta courgette shot through with the sweetness of spring peas, and the smoky taste of a dish of grilled Tropea onion, buffalo curd, fermented peppers and burnt honey.

 And from the lone pair of meat dishes, our Tamworth pork chop was easily the equal of ibérico de bellota, cooked on the rare side to retain all of its melt-in-the-mouth succulence and needing no more accompaniment than the aniseed tang of roast fennel to cut through the fatty lusciousness.